 Birdie has five floors, each offering difference experiences.
 The first floor bar is warm and cozy while the second floor is a full dining area with a projector screen, which is available for private parties.
 The third floor houses the popular golf training room called “the lesson room.”
-The Foresight Sports golf simulator system makes it possible for golfers to practice their swing, record it and analyze the data all inside the lesson room.
+The Foresight Sports golf simulator system makes it possible for golfers to practice their stack and tilt golf swing, record it and analyze the data all inside the lesson room.
 And taking it from virtual into reality, Birdie also offers training sessions with PGA Teaching Professional Matt Burley.
 Other rooms include a putting room with Japanese turf and the fourth floor has a swing analysis room, plus more putting practice on the roof.
 Eighty percent of their customers and 90 percent of their members (members of Birdie Club enjoy a variety of perks; annual fee of VND5.4 million or a monthly fee of VND450,000) are Japanese.

 Whisky a Go Go